 Best for authentic Spanish groceries

-Mercado San Anton.
-If you want to sample Spanish delicacies and pick up some of the highest-quality produce you can find in Madrid, you’ll love San Anton.
+If you want to sample Spanish delicacies and pick up some of the highest-quality produce you can find in Madrid, you’ll love the San Anton market.
 Spread across several floors with a central atrium, the building alone is a good reason to visit.
 You’ll find delicatessens on the first floor, regional tapas from around Spain on the second and a rooftop restaurant on the third.
 We stopped here for tapas and a drink, and wished we had a kitchen to enjoy more of the mouthwatering cured meats, cheeses and rainbow-coloured vegetables on display.

 Mercado San Anton, Calle de Augusto Figueroa, 24B, 28004 Madrid